0xchase/tgas/notes.md

 Core Modules

 - **analyze**: `analyze`, `visualize`
+  - by default it will identify the file and suggest arguments/flags for the user to pass
   - system: job progress, CPU and memory usage
   - metrics
   - tables
   - graphs
   - visualizations
   - classify addresses
+- **measurements**: `measure`
+  - measure the bandwidth of an interface
 - **scanners**: `scan`
+  - support stateful, stateless, PF_RING accelerated stateless, and application layer
   - support as many zmap options as possible
   - live detection
   - alias detection
   - routed detection
   - response from probed address or third-party
+  - `--watch` flag can be passed a list of analysis plugins
   - *feedback*: live update any analysis
 - **tgas**: `generate`, `train`, `run`
   - some in Rust